-We have too many commercial vehicle collisions in the DFW area
+We have too many commercial truck crashes in the DFW area

-In the past few weeks, a tractor trailer loaded with frozen food ended up on its side after an early morning crash along Interstate 635 in North Dallas.
-Another 18-wheeler crashed into a dump truck and scattered cargo across a highway in Fort Worth.
+In the past few weeks, we have seen lots of 18-wheeler collisions at night in the DFW area.
+For example, a tractor trailer loaded with frozen food ended up on its side after an early morning crash along Interstate 635 in North Dallas and a 18-wheeler crashed into a dump truck and scattered cargo across a highway in Fort Worth.
 These commercial truck crashes — and many others — happened late at night.
-We are thankful that no one was hurt in these two crashes, as they often cause severe or even fatal outcomes.
+We are thankful that no one was hurt in these two truck crashes, as they often cause severe or fatal outcomes.

-Here’s a photo where our client was seriously injured in a tractor-trailer crash at night.
-We believe these should never happen or happen a lot less often.
+Here is a photo from the scene where our client was seriously injured in a tractor-trailer crash that happened at night.

-What causes them and what should you do if you are unfortunately involved in a collision with a tractor-trailer or other large truck at night?
+What causes them and what should you do if you are unfortunately involved in a collision with a tractor-trailer or other large truck?

-In addition to the usual speeding, tailgating, improper lane changes, and improper lookout, causes include the following:
+In addition to the usual speeding, tailgating, improper lane changes, distracted driving, and improper lookout, the causes include the following: